-Zsa Zsa Gabor, the jet-setting Hungarian actress who made a career out of multiple marriages, conspicuous wealth and jaded wisdom about the glamorous life, has died.
+Zsa Zsa Gabor, the jet-setting Hungarian actress and socialite who helped invent a new kind of fame out of multiple marriages, conspicuous wealth and jaded wisdom about the glamorous life, died Sunday at her home, her husband said.
 She was 99.

-The middle and most famous of the sisters Gabor died Sunday of a heart attack at her Los Angeles home, husband Frederic von Anhalt told The Associated Press.
+The middle and most famous of the sisters Gabor died of a heart attack at her Los Angeles home, Frederic von Anhalt said.

-Gabor had been hospitalized repeatedly since she broke her right hip in July 2010 after a fall at her Bel-Air home.
+Gabor had been hospitalized repeatedly since she broke her right hip in July 2010 after a fall at her home.
 She already had to use a wheelchair after being partly paralyzed in a 2002 car accident and suffering a stroke in 2005.
 Most of her right leg was amputated in January 2011 because of gangrene and the left leg was also threatened.
-Von Anhalt duly reported her misfortunes to the media.
+Her misfortunes were duly reported to the media by von Anhalt.